-Burscough Village Primary School recognises that early identification and effective provision improves long-term outcomes for pupils.
-As part of the overall approach to monitoring the progress and development of all pupils, it has a clear approach to identifying and responding to SEND as outlined in the school's SEN Information Report.
+St. Wilfrid's recognises that early identification and effective provision improves long-term outcomes for pupils.
+As part of the overall approach to monitoring the progress and development of all pupils, it has a clear approach to identifying and responding to SEND as outlined in St. Wilfrid's' SEN Information Report.